RosenTodorov2006/PremierLeagueScoresApp/README.md

 The application offers:
 Live standings and score tables – updated in real-time through REST API requests to an external live score service.
 Dedicated team pages for each Premier League club, featuring sections with details on titles, fan base, and team history.
 User profile page and a fan communication page, where fans can chat with each other, managed by a separate project.
+All pages are responsive.

 Technologies:
 Java 11